nshkrdotcom/synapse/docs/components/pydantic_agent_process.md

 ## Overview

-`PydanticAgentProcess` is the core component that manages individual AI agents in the Axon framework.
+`PydanticAgentProcess` is the core component that manages individual AI agents in the Synapse framework.
 It handles the complete lifecycle of an agent, from initialization to shutdown, and manages all communication between Elixir and the Python-based pydantic-ai agent.

 ## Architecture